TemitopeOladokun/Days-of-Deep-Learning/README.md

 ## DAY 29: 24/10/2019
 1. Watched transfer learning videos
 2. Solved some mathematics question
-3. Read some article on CNN
+3. Read some articles about CNN
+4. Read some articles about RNN